Battle of Shipka Pass: Second battle

-Suleiman Pasha had gathered about 38,000 Ottomans and was determined to retake the pass instead of simply bypassing it.
-It was thought that if Pleven could be defended, the Russian Army would not move south without taking it.
+Some 15 battalions under Reouf Pasha joined Süleyman until his army reached about 30,000 Ottomans determined to retake the pass instead of simply bypassing it.

 On August 21, the Ottoman forces bombarded Russian positions and then made an attack against St. Nicholas.
 The attack was repulsed and the Ottoman forces dug in 100 yd away.
+As the desperate fight raged, a regiment arrived from Selvi (now Sevlievo) to increase the defenders to 7,500.
 The next day the Ottoman forces moved their artillery up the mountainside and bombarded the pass while the infantry moved around the Russian flank.

 On August 23, the Ottoman forces attacked all Russian positions, with the main effort again at St. Nicholas where most of the defenders were Bulgarian volunteers.
 The Ottoman forces thought that the volunteer positions would be easy to capture, but this turned out to be a miscalculation.
 Instead, the first unit to begin to retreat were the Russians on Central Hill.
-However, they rallied when the 4th Rifle Brigade arrived and all Ottoman attacks were repulsed.
+However, they rallied when the 4th Rifle Brigade, commanded by Fyodor Radetsky, arrived and all Ottoman attacks were repulsed.

 On the 26th, an Ottoman attack on St. Nicholas (a position referred to as "the Eagle's Nest") reached the Russian trenches but was repulsed again by a Bulgarian bayonet charge.
-More Russian reinforcements arrived and on the 26th, an attack was made against the Ottoman position but driven back to Central Hill.
+More Russian reinforcements arrived the same day and an attack was made against the Ottoman position but driven back to Central Hill.
 This ended the battle for all practical purposes.
+Suleiman entrenched himself in the position he then occupied, in a semi-circle round the southern end of the Russian position.

+In these attacks, the Russians lost close on 4,000 men, while Süleyman losses approached 10,000 killed or wounded.
 The Bulgarians and Russians had made a gallant stand.
 Near the end of the fighting, having run out of ammunition, they threw rocks and bodies of fallen comrades to repulse the Ottoman attacks.